-In order to adjust our activities to the current needs of patients and the medical community in Ukraine, we are in touch with doctors from many medical centers treating patients with rare diseases, e.g. in Ivano-Frankivsk, Kyiv, Lviv, Poltava, Ternopil, Vinnitsa, Zaliztsi.
+In order to adjust our activities to the current needs of patients and the medical community in Ukraine, we are in touch with doctors from many medical centers treating patients with rare diseases, e.g. in Ivano-Frankivsk, Kyiv, Lviv, Poltava, Ternopil, Vinnitsa, and Zaliztsi.

-When it comes to OTC drugs, medical equipment and personal protective equipment, we organize the purchase and transport on our own.
+When it comes to OTC drugs, medical equipment, and personal protective equipment, we organize the purchase and transportation on our own.

-We pass on the requests for specialized medicines to entities that are authorized to transport them abroad, such as the Polish government, Polish Medical Mission or Red Cross or we finance purchases of specialized medicines on the spot.
+We pass on the requests for specialized medicines to entities that are authorized to transport them abroad, such as the Polish government, the Polish Medical Mission, or the Red Cross, or we finance the purchases of specialized medicines on the spot.